Nauru entry requirements for Japan passport holders

 No transit visa needed

-Japanese passport holders transiting through Nauru do not need a transit visa if staying airside and not passing through immigration.
+Japanese passport holders transiting through Nauru do not require a transit visa if they remain airside and have a confirmed onward ticket.

 Airside transitAllowed up to 24h